Reference

 Optional argument T

-can be used to force the element type of the result.
-This argument is needed if the element type of A
+is to specify the element type of the result.
+This is needed if the default is unsuitable.

 See bilateralfilter!